 hostnamectl set-hostname vps1.idroot.us

-Check the host name again (Close the session and open new session using console):
+Check the hostname again (Close the session and open a new session using the console):

 [root@idroot ~]# hostnamectl status Static hostname: vps1.idroot.us Icon name: computer-vm Chassis: vm Machine ID: d89865d34b5a4637a9a4ffokeocef6da02 Boot ID: 56d1685056d743b39e57a7okeocefe467c Virtualization: vmware Operating System: Ubuntu 16.04 LTS CPE OS Name: cpe:/o:ubuntu:ubuntu:16.04 Kernel: Linux 3.10.0-042stab120.3 Architecture: x86_64